netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    it also extends the RPC operations of the NETCONF protocol in {{!RFC6241}}
    and {{!RFC8526}}.

-   The immutable metadata annotation exposes the immutability of configuration data, which may provide hints for attackers to find vulnerabilities in the network, e.g., to leverage the immutability of some configuration to better craft an attack.
+   The "immutable" metadata annotation exposes the immutability of configuration data, which may provide hints for attackers to find vulnerabilities in the network, e.g., to leverage the immutability of some configuration to better craft an attack.
    Since immutable annotations are attached to the instances of configuration data nodes,